prymitive/kthxbye/README.md

 match any alert.

 - A new alert starts to fire in Alertmanager
-- User creates a silence for it with a comment that beings with predefined prefix and short duration
+- User creates a silence for it with a comment that begins with predefined prefix and short duration
 - kthxbye will continuously poll alerts and silences from Alertmanager:
   - Get the list of all silences